alainman-krh/InfoShare-HobbyElectronics/Connectors.md

 ⚠️Warning/Dangers:
-- Custom RJ-45 cables invites people to plug your ciruit into something it shouldn't connected to (like).
+- Custom RJ-45 cables invites people to plug your ciruit into something it shouldn't connected to (ex: your PC's ethernet jack).
-- Preferable if you can use standard wiring scheme.
+- Preferable to use standard wiring scheme whenever possible.
-- Preferable if you can label anything non-standard in an obvious way.
+- Preferable to label anything non-standard in an obvious way.